 Charps: “The current budget reconciliation bill is a critical step toward strengthening our economy and supporting working families.
 It invests in essential services like healthcare, education, and infrastructure while promoting fiscal responsibility.
 This bill reflects our priorities—creating jobs, lowering costs for everyday Americans, and building a stronger, more equitable future.”

-Charter Communications: “We applaud the House Ways and Means Committee for advancing important tax legislation through the Committee.
+Charter Communications, Catherine Bohigian, Executive Vice President of Government Affairs: “We applaud the House Ways and Means Committee for advancing important tax legislation through the Committee.
 In particular, we commend the Committee for retaining the pro-growth corporate tax rate and restoring key business tax provisions, including the EBITDA standard, that will enable capital-intensive companies like Charter to continue investing in critical infrastructure—especially broadband expansion in rural communities.
 These provisions strengthen local economies, create good-paying jobs, support small businesses, enhance educational access, and boost productivity in underserved regions.”

 Chevron Corporation, Mike Wirth, Chairman and Chief Executive Officer: “Chevron supports the House budget reconciliation bill, which contains important energy and tax provisions.
 This legislation will enable companies like ours to compete globally and invest domestically in long-term projects that support U.S. energy security.”